worldpeaceenginelabs/METAVERSE-SEED/README.md

 # The future

-With Cloud Atlas, you can explore stunning UE5 content, games, and applications on any device, including browser, mobile, desktop, and VR.
+With Cloud Atlas, you can explore stunning UE5 content, games, and applications on any device, including browser, mobile, desktop, AR and VR.
 But that's not all.<br><br>

 You can also experience Wikipedia articles in 3D and engage with them on a whole new level.
 Each article has an artificial identity, which means they can communicate with each other and identify conflicting information, which they will forward as pull-requests to the Wikipedia community.
 This helps maintain the accuracy of Wikipedia and promotes collaboration on knowledge among users.<br><br>